swiftlang/swift/docs/SIL.rst

   store_weak %0 to [initialization] %1 : $*[weak] T
   // $T must be a reference type

 Initializes or reassigns a weak reference.
-The operand may be ``null``.]
+The operand may be ``null``.

 If ``[initialization]`` is given, the weak reference must currently either be uninitialized or destroyed.
 If it is not given, the weak reference must currently be initialized.

-This operation must be atomic with respect to the final ``release`` on the operand (source) heap object.
+This operation must be atomic with respect to the final ``strong_release`` on the operand (source) heap object.
 It need not be atomic with respect to ``store_weak`` or ``load_weak`` operations on the same address.

 Literals